coolneighbors/DataAnalysis/README.md

 ## Usage
 Parser object(subject filename, classification filename0
 Current functionality:
 * Identifies users who contributed to a particular subjects classification
 * Identifies all unique users who contributed to a project
+* Identifies subjects that were classfied as "yes" more than a threshold number of times

 testParser, subclass of Parser

 Designed to work with 30 subject classification test for the Backyard Worlds: Cool Neighbors development

 Functionality:
 * printAccuracy -- Compares hidden subject #R/F metadata to user classifications to determine accuracy for each subject.
 Prints results to console.